Last update: 2021-10-12

 - Sharp Mesa Vista: 1 adult is allowed to visit an adolescent patient

-- Women's services: 1 support person or visitor allowed
+- Women's services: 1 support person allowed

 - Maternity patients: 2 support people allowed; a doula may be permitted in addition if prior arrangements have been made and distancing allows.
 If the patient tests positive for COVID-19, the support people must remain in the patient's room but should wear a mask at all times.
 No in and out privileges will be allowed.

-All patients and visitors are encouraged to wear their own face covering upon arrival to a Sharp facility.
+All patients are encouraged to wear their own face covering upon arrival to a Sharp facility.
 Patients with influenza-like illness or those wearing gaiters, bandanas, single-layer cloth masks or masks with exhalation valves will be given a standard mask.

 How can I contact a loved one who is a patient at a Sharp hospital?